emjelde/dotfiles/README.md

 make
 ```

-This will start a staged build process that will create a Gentoo base system
+This starts a staged build process that will create a Gentoo base system and
-and then reboot into that Gentoo base system to install and configure the
+then reboot into that Gentoo base system to install and configure the packages
-packages and copy the dotfiles.
+and copy the dotfiles.

 Here's an overview of the process: